adventize/sdk-ios/README.md

 Archive with AdvertiserSDK contains `ExampleAdvertizer` project and `SDK_adv` directory with two libraries for both ARM and x86 (simulator) architectures, `deps` — dependencies directory and `include` — sdk headers directory.

 To integrate AdvertiserSDK in your app make following steps:
 1. Add all `SDK_adv` directory (containing libs, deps and others) to your project.
-Remove libs and deps, which you have already had;
+Remove libs and deps, which you have already had (do not forget to remove all files, including headers!);
 2. Link these frameworks to your project: `CoreData`, `SystemConfiguration`, `AdSupport`;
 3. Include advertiser's header to class where you plan to report your app starting: